mainmatter/ember-simple-auth/guides/managing-current-user.md

 #### Using a dedicated endpoint

-In this example, the service does not need to know the ID of the current user as it can just load it via a dedicated endpoint that will always respond with the user belonging to the authorization token in the request:
+In this example, the service does not need to know the ID of the current user as it uses a dedicated endpoint instead that will always respond with the user belonging to the authorization token in the request:

 ```js
 // app/services/session-account.js